 Middle School Athletics

 In our middle school program, we give students a chance to participate on 8 different interscholastic sports teams.
-The 2015-16 school year marks our 13th year of middle school athletics.This year is our fourth year in the Western Piedmont Athletic Association (WPAA).
-To find out more about the WPAA, click here.
+The 2018-19 school year marks our 16th year of middle school athletics.This year is our first year in the Southern Piedmont Athletic Association (SPAA) for our middle school teams.
+To find out more about the SPAA, click here.

 Karen Bowman, Middle School Cross CountryI've been running competitively most all my life — from middle school all the way through college.
 I now run for fun (and the gear) and enjoy sharing that passion with newbies.
 After taking a few years away from coaching at Woodlawn, I am most excited about returning and bringing back the Golden Banana, Brown Demon repeats, and the end-of-season Wink Ceremony (watch out 8th graders).
 Coaching Philosophy: Work hard, stay humble, and keep getting faster!
 Favorite Runner: Joan Benoit-Samuelson Best Part of Coaching Cross Country: Saying the words "beep beeps" to my runners and watching their faces drop.
 Hint: it's the name of a very special workout.

 Craig Cummings, Middle School Co-ed SoccerI’d like to take this opportunity to introduce myself.
 My name is Craig Cummings (coach Craig to my players), Woodlawn’s middle school soccer coach.
 This will be my first year coaching soccer at Woodlawn, but certainly not my first coaching position.

 I’m originally from Maryland and played college lacrosse for Anne Arundel College in Arnold, MD.
 I was involved with lacrosse for almost 20 years, as a player and a coach.
 My coaching experience ranges from middle school age to adults, with several of my high school players going on to play Division I lacrosse.